jessepav/libgdx-wiki-old/Reading-&-writing-JSON.md

 ## <a id="event-based-parsing"></a>Event Based Parsing ##

 The `JsonReader` class reads JSON and has protected methods that are called as JSON objects, arrays, strings, floats, longs, and booleans are encountered.
 By default, these methods build a DOM out of `JsonValue` objects.
 These methods can be overridden to do your own event based JSON handling.

+## <a id="supported-classes"></a>Supported Classes ##

+Note that when using GWT, not all classes are serializable. `Json` supports the following:
+* POJOs
+* OrderedMap (but not ArrayMap)
+* Array
+* String
+* Float
+* Boolean

+Make sure to provide your own de/serializers or mark objects you don't intend to serialize with the 'transient' keyword.